-However, the 80 GHz VEGAPULS 64 and 69 radar sensors – courtesy of their unique, high 120 dB dynamics – can detect and measure bulk solids and liquids which have a significantly lower dielectric constant reliably.
+However, the 80 GHz VEGAPULS 6X radar sensors – courtesy of their unique, high 120 dB dynamics – can detect and measure bulk solids and liquids which have a significantly lower dielectric constant reliably.

 This is great news for the following widely used media, among others: